 Pfc.
 Carl N. Nickols was the

-son of Frank & Frances Nickols.
-He was
+son of Frank & Frances Nickols and was born on

 couple's four children.
 As a child he

-attended St. Mary's School. and grew up at
+attended St. Mary's School and grew up at 462

-He was in business for himself as a beer
+known that he was in business, for himself, as a

 At Ft.
 Knox, Carl met Bob Stewart who had joined the company knowing that he was about to be drafted into the army.
 Bob was the same height and weight as Carl which meant he was one of the biggest men in the company.
 Seeing Bob for the first time, Carl walked to him and said, " Hi Tiny!"
 Stewart looked back at Carl and said, "Hello Tiny yourself!"
 It was at that moment that the two men became best friends.